internetimagery/internetimagery.github.io/python/timeconstraint.md

 ---
 ## Constrain an object to time

 A quick useful constraint system.
 Constrain an object to another in time.
+Works like a Parent Constraint, with time as an added variable.

 To use simply copy paste the code below into a shelf icon.
 Then use it as you would any other constraint.
 Select the driver, then the driven objects and press the button.